syncfusion-content/wpf-docs/wpf/Diagram/Getting-Started.md

 ## Organization layout

-[SfDiagram](https://www.syncfusion.com/wpf-controls/diagram) provides support to auto-arrange the nodes in the diagram area that is referred as Layout.
+WPF Diagram (SfDiagram) provides support to auto-arrange the nodes in the diagram area that is referred as Layout.

 #### Business object (employee information)